ca2/.github/profile/windows.md

 ### Add C:\Users\<username>\code\operating_system\bin and C:\Users\<username>\code\operating_system\tool\bin to the `PATH` environment variable
 1. Press the windows key so you can search
-2. Type environment variables and click on `Edit the system environment variables`
+2. Type environment variables and click on `Edit User Environment Variables`
-3. Add the bottom of the window, click `Environment Variables...`
+3. At the bottom of the window, click `Environment Variables...`
 4. In the top list, scroll and search for the `PATH` environment variable.
 Double click it.
 5. On the right, click `New`
 6. Enter the path `%USERPROFILE%\code\operating_system\bin` then press enter.